 If you are traveling through the Loire Valley by public transport, the Tours city will be the best choice for accommodation.
 It is a very pretty city in itself.
 There are enough hotels in it.
-Tours is also located in the very center of a large group of castles – getting to any of them will not be difficult:
+Tours is also located in the very center of a large group of castles.

 The section of the Loire cycle route from Tours to Villandry deserves a your attentioin, even if you’re not a big fan of cycling.
 Idyllic landscapes, not too tiring road through the fields with poppies and cornflowers along the slow river and at the end of a beautiful castle with Renaissance gardens.

 Villandry combines fine with other castles – as a bicycle, car or bus route to several points.